Live the Way

-Live the Way is a discipleship process that we have taken up in 2016.
+Live the Way is a discipleship process that we have taken up as a Congregation.
 We have heard God's call to live the way Christ teaches us and to grow into the disciples God calls us to be.
 Together, we are continuing the journey we began at our baptism and with our membership vows.
 You are invited to create your own personal path of discipleship to live out your vows with your prayers, presence, gifts, service, and witness in a simple, fresh and culture-creating way–Living the Way.

 Open Your Heart

 This part of our discipleship journey entails deepening our experience of God through prayer, Bible Study, and worship.

 Tend Our Church

 We Live the Way when we engage with our church community through belonging to a small group, serving in ministries and teaching others about God's great love.

 Serve the World

 Just as Jesus sent his disciples out to care for the least among them, so too God invites us to extend our reach beyond this community to serve our neighborhood, our city, and other parts of the world through acts of service, community outreach and evangelism.

 - We are continue taking part in a Spiritual Gifts discernment process so that we can discover the unique gifts God has given each one of us.

 - The Interests and Gifts Survey will help our ministry leaders and staff connect you to opportunities to grow in your walk with Christ.